EmmanuelDiscors/dbbackup-tool/README_Pypi.md

+# dbbackup-tools
-# Package dbbackup-tools to create base folder for dbbackup:
+Tool to create a new dbbackup folder

-Installation: (this package is already include in the dbbackup dependencies) If you want to install it without dbbackup:
-- pip install dbbackup-tools
+pip install dbbackup

+dbbackup-tools is instaled with dbbackup dependencies

 Run it:
 - python
 - import dbbackup_tools.util
-- enter your folder name to hold dbbackup configuration
+- Enter your folder name to hold dbbackup configuration
 - cd to your new dbbackup folder

 Configuration:
-- ajust .env to match your local configration
+- ajust the file .env to match your local configration

-- To logging on smtp, rename and adjust: loggin_config_example.yaml
+- To logging on smtp, rename and adjust: loggin_config_example.yaml to loggin_config.yaml
-to:
-loggin_config.yaml

-- To backup Mysql databases, rename and adjust: mysql-backup-script.config_example.config
+- To backup Mysql databases, rename and adjust: mysql-backup-script_example.config to mysql-backup-script.config
-to:
-mysql-backup-script.config.config

 Work with it:
 - python
 - import dbbackup
 - from dbbackup import check_dbbackup